liatrio/devops-bootcamp/docs/README.md

         reusable version
       estMinutes: 240
       technologies:
-        - Github Actions
+        - GitHub Actions
-docs/2-Github/2.3-Projects.md:
+docs/2-GitHub/2.3-Projects.md:
   category: Agile Development
   estReadingMinutes: 5
   exercises:
     - name: Create your own Project
       description: >-
-        Play around with Github Projects and get used to using its many features and interfaces to organize your work.
+        Play around with GitHub Projects and get used to using its many features and interfaces to organize your work.
       estMinutes: 80
       technologies:
-        - Github Projects
+        - GitHub Projects
-docs/2-Github/2.4-APIs.md:
+docs/2-GitHub/2.4-APIs.md:
   category: Fundamentals
   estReadingMinutes: 30
   exercises:
-    - name: Interact with Github using its two available APIs
+    - name: Interact with GitHub using its two available APIs
       description: >-
-        Create and retrieve resources in Github using the REST and GraphQL APIs.
+        Create and retrieve resources in GitHub using the REST and GraphQL APIs.
 Get some experience using them and compare the two approaches.
       estMinutes: 180
       technologies:
         - APIs
         - Javascript
-docs/2-Github/2.5-Security.md:
+docs/2-GitHub/2.5-Security.md:
   category: Fundamentals
   estReadingMinutes: 30
   exercises: